-The farm plan will contain a description of the lands, commonage (if present) and current activities; a description of the habitats and species on the lands; the future management commitments that the participant is entering into; and a calculation of what is to be paid by NPWS.
+The Farm Plan will contain a description of the lands, commonage (if present) and current activities; a description of the habitats and species on the lands; the future management commitments that the participant is entering into; and a calculation of what is to be paid by NPWS.
 The goal of the plan and the relevant conservation objectives will be outlined in the plan.
-The plan will help achieve these objectives by advising on all matters relating to the scheme including;
+The plan will help achieve these objectives by advising on all matters relating to the Scheme including;

-- Stocking rates and grazing regimes - Scrub, grassland and rush management - Adjustments to the current management regime - Itemised list of undertakings and deliverables - Specialised training that must be undertaken (a requirement to attend a course of training may be introduced for certain plan types) - Capital works (e.g. specialised fencing, creation of particular habitats, building repairs for bats, erection of structures, removal of negative impacts, etc.)
+- Stocking rates and grazing regimes - Scrub, grassland and rush management - Adjustments to the current management regime - Itemised list of undertakings and deliverables which will be captured using the NPWS Conservation Measures Farm Plan codes (CMFPs) - Specialised training that must be undertaken (a requirement to attend a course of training may be introduced for certain plan types) - Capital works (e.g. specialised fencing, creation of particular habitats, building repairs for bats, erection of structures, removal of negative impacts or features, etc.)